Lung Disease Claims: What You Need to Know

 Typically, a TPD Insurance Claim takes between 6 and 12 months to reach an outcome.
 Most often, insurers complete their assessment within six months.
 However, investigating your insurance policy and preparing your case can take up to 6 months.

-Thankfully, Aussie Injury Lawyers have a fast-track legal process that can deliver a favourable outcome in a shorter period, so get started now >
+Thankfully, Aussie Injury Lawyers have a fast-track TPD claim process that delivers a favourable outcome in a shorter period, so get started now >

 Time limits for TPD claims differ across Australia.
 They could be anywhere from a few months to 6 years.
 For disability claims, the standard period would be six years.
 There could be no time limit for some medical conditions that take many years to develop.
 Contact our legal team for free advice to determine which time limitations may apply to your case.